Victory Day Parades: Letná Plain, Prague

 The celebrations began at 10 am with the playing of the Presidential Fanfare, based on the Overture of the opera Libuše, signalling the arrival of the president and if present, the Party General Secretary, with the Minister of National Defence, a billet of a General of the Army, informing the President of the presence of the parade.
 Later on, with the massed bands playing the Uvitaci Pochod by Václav Dobiáš, the parade commander, a general officer with either Lieutenant General or Colonel General rank, with the parade now in the present arms position as ordered, after the bands stop playing, informed the Minister of National Defence on his parade car after that the parade has now been formed up for inspection.
 Following the report, the parade inspector then reviewed the mobile column first and then the assembled formations, including representatives of the People's Militias and the formations of the Ministry of the Interior, including the Border Guard and the National Security Corps, stopping at each unit to greet the assembled formations on the holiday.
-After all the formations have been inspected, the minister arrives back at the main grandstand to give the keynote address after the bands' trumpeters sound a bugle call.

 Following the keynote address a 21-gun salute resounded over the grounds as the massed bands played both Kde domov můj and State Anthem of the Soviet Union as the entire grandstand stood up in respect of the anthems, with all military and police personnel there saluting and the whole parade presented arms.
-Following the anthems the parade commander gave the command Order, Arms and the whole parade was ordered to stand at ease.

-Kazakh Eli Square, Nur-Sultan
+Kazakh Eli Square, Astana

 The traditional Victory Parade in the capital is held with the march on of the Flag of Kazakhstan and the Banner of Victory, before the President of Kazakhstan receives the report from the Defence Minister of Kazakhstan on the readiness of the parade.
 The minister and the president will then inspect the forces on parade, who will yell in a traditional greeting to their Supreme Commander-in-Chief.
 Once both officials arrive at the tribute, the present formally greets the troops before delivering a holiday address.
 Upon concluding the speech, the massed bands perform Meniŋ Qazaqstanym before the parade commander (the Commander-in-Chief of the Ground Forces) sounds the orders to begin the parade.
 The parade is traditionally led by cadets of the Astana Zhas Ulan Republican School.
 They are then followed by contingents from the three services of the Armed Forces of Kazakhstan (Ground Forces, Air Defense Forces and the Naval Forces), the State Security Service, the National Guard, and the Territorial Troops, among other ground and air equipment.